Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 inInsurance

-Personal injury protection provides essential coverage for medical expenses, lost wages, and services regardless of fault.
 With USAA offering the cheapest car insurance rates for PIP at just $10 monthly, this coverage remains accessible for most drivers.

 PIP can help you recover faster by covering costs your regular health plan might not touch.

-Scott Young MANAGING EDITOR
+Scott Young Managing Editor

 Frequently Asked Questions